 If you have an old piece of furniture (or find one in your travels) that’s tired and in need of restoration, take a moment to re-imagine it.
 Furniture that’s well-made and has some heft is worth keeping out of the landfill–and done right–can become a quality conversation piece that lasts for years.

-I found this Winthrop breakfront secretary covered in cobwebs at an estate sale in Oakland.
-Under the dust were obvious chips and scratches.
+I found this Winthrop breakfront secretary covered in cobwebs at an estate sale near my home in Oakland, CA. Under the dust were obvious chips and scratches.
 Flaws aside, we found beautiful fretwork and original brass hardware.
+I knew it had potential.

 We opted to fill in the scratches and repaint the piece in high-gloss Benjamin Moore Seaweed 2035-10.
 (Simply White, Harbor Grey or Hale Navy would have been beautiful, too!).
 When we placed it in our clients’ dining room it brought instant wow-factor.